decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-24-two-round-ps.md

 **Why waiting for $n-f$ is required under partial synchrony and equivocation**

-In partial synchrony, the only reason the [2,3 protocol](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/) is required to wait for $n-f$ messages is to provide safety in the case that some party has a fast commit.
+In partial synchrony, the only case where the [2,3 protocol](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/) is required to wait for $n-f$ messages is to provide safety in the case that some party has a fast commit (see Upon 7 in the [blog post](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/)).

-If a party fast commits, we want all other parties to leave the view with a fast cert for that value.
-Since a fast commit is $n-p$ votes, then waiting for $n-f$ implies hearing at least $n-p-f-f$ honest votes and since $n-p-2f = f+p+1$, this is a fast cert.
+If a party fast commits, we want all other parties to leave the view with a fast certificate for that value.
+Since a fast commit is $n-p$ votes, then waiting for $n-f$ implies hearing at least $n-p-f-f$ honest votes and since $n-p-2f = f+p+1$, this is a fast certificate.

-If we only wait for $n-p-f$ votes, we will see only $n-p-f-f-p$ honest votes and hence only $f+1$ votes.
+If we only wait for $n-p-f$ votes, we may see only $n-p-f-f-p$ honest votes and hence only $f+1$ votes.
 But this may not be unique; a malicious leader may cause us to see two values with $f+1$ votes!

 **Why non-equivocation allows waiting for $n-f-p$**

-The first observation is that a non-equivocating leader cannot cause this problem, hence waiting for $n-f-p$ is fine in this case.
+The first observation is that a non-equivocating leader cannot cause this problem.
+Each honest party either votes for the common value or for $\bot$, hence either half of the $2f+2p+1$ honest parties vote for the leader's value $x$ or half vote for $\bot$.
+In either case, at least $f+p+1$ honest votes are for the same value, hence fast certificate will eventually form.

 **Why granular synchrony replaces non-equivocation**

-The second observation is that waiting for $n-p-f$ and $\Gamma$ time is always safe under our granular synchrony assumption: Out of the $n-p-f$ honest that helped a fast commit of $n-p$ to form, at most $f$ of them are delayed by more than $\Gamma$, hence everyone waiting $\Gamma$ will hear $n-p-f-f$ of them which is $f+p+1$ and is enough to obtain the required fast certificate.
+The second observation is that waiting for $n-p-f$ and a timeout is safe under our granular synchrony assumption: Out of the $n-p-f$ honest that helped a fast commit of $n-p$ to form, at most $f$ of them are delayed by more than $\Gamma$, hence everyone waiting sufficiently long will hear $n-p-f-f$ of them which is $f+p+1$ and is enough to obtain the required fast certificate.
+If the timeout expires and no fast certificate is seen, then it means it is safe to vote for $\bot$.

 ## Quorum sizes